SelectQuoteLabs/SQComponents/README.md

 ## Contributing

-When you make changes to this repo, you must use git command line to actually create the commit message
+When you make changes to this repo, you must adhere to the `Conventional Commit` standard.

+If you are unfamiliar with writing `Conventional Commit` style messages, you can use the `commitizen` to guide you through creating the commit message

 ```
 git add .
-git commit
+npx git-cz
 ```

-A tool called `commitizen` will guide you through creating a `Conventional Commit` style commit message that can be parsed by our automatic versioning tools on check-in.
+`Conventional Commit` formatted messages are required for proper versioning and automatic generation of release notes / CHANGELOG.

 ## Consuming